antoniaettorre/kt_link_prediction/README.md

 Once your Python environment is ready, you can reproduce the experiments using the datasets provided in **./data/datasets/assistments/** and the Knowledge Graph created starting from these data, which is located in **./data/graphs/assistments/**.
-To reproduce the results of the experiments, you first to run the script **preprocess.py** which, using the configuration provided in **configs/assistments.py**, will create the proper directory structure and the files necessary for the computation of the embeddings and the later evaluation of the results.
+To reproduce the results of the experiments, first you have to run the script **preprocess.py** which, using the configuration provided in **configs/assistments.py**, will create the proper directory structure and the files necessary for the computation of the embeddings and the later evaluation of the results.